FlorentMetz/FlorentMetz.github.io/_posts/2015-07-29-Deploying-symfony-project-with-capifony.markdown

 title:  "Deploying a Symfony project with Capifony"
 date:   2015-07-29 14:50:00
 categories: symfony capifony
+excerpt: I have been working with Symfony2 for a while now and recently I have been looking at deploying symfony projects on remote servers (in my case, [AWS]) without having to SSH and manually run whatever commands the projects need to be run.
 ---

-I have been working with Symfony2 for a while now and recently I have been looking at deploying symfony projects on remote servers (in my case, [AWS]) without having to SSH and manually run whatever commands the projects need to be run.

 [Capifony] is what I am playing with at the moment.